 Family Justice Centers

-The New York City Family Justice Centers (FJCs) provide comprehensive civil legal, counseling and supportive services for survivors of domestic violence, elder abuse and sex trafficking.
-Located in all five boroughs, the FJCs are safe, caring environments that provide one-stop services and support.
-Key City agencies, community, social and civil legal services providers, and District Attorney's Offices are located on-site at the FJCs to make it easier for survivors to get help.
+New York City Family Justice Centers (FJCs) provide comprehensive civil legal, counseling and supportive services for survivors of domestic violence, elder abuse and sex trafficking.
+Located in all five boroughs, FJCs are safe, caring environments that provide one-stop services and support.
+Key City agencies, community, social and civil legal services providers, and District Attorney's Offices are located on-site at FJCs, to make it easier for survivors to get help.
 Services are free and confidential.
-All are welcome regardless of language, income or immigration status.
+All are welcome regardless of language, income, language spoken or immigration status.

-Spoken translation services are available at every Center.
+Spoken translation services are available at every location.

 NYC Family Justice Center, Bronx